-If you’re managing money with someone else, such as a partner or spouse, shouldering too much of the burden yourself – or not shouldering enough – can cause definite stress.
-A clear division of financial responsibility can help you feel less anxious about where your money is going when someone else is involved.
+If you’re managing money with someone else, such as a partner or spouse, shouldering too much of the burden yourself — or not shouldering enough — can cause definite stress.
+A clear division of financial responsibility reduces anxiety about where your money is going when someone else is involved.

 10. Retain Some Concern

-Fear can also be helpful when it comes to investments.
-If your gut is telling you an opportunity is risky, you might want to talk to your financial advisor about putting your money into a lower-risk vehicle.
+Anxiety can also be helpful when it comes to investments.
+If your gut is telling you an opportunity is risky, you might want to talk to your financial advisor about putting your money into a lower-risk opportunity.
 If your spouse is pushing you to change jobs and locations and the idea makes you feel uneasy, some discussion might be required to avoid making a rash decision.